 The key to handling the financial challenges of chronic or terminal illnesses may lie in an asset that many people have, but aren’t aware that they can turn into usable funds for treatment or even living expenses: their life insurance policies.

-Fifth Season Financial has assembled a guide to leveraging life insurance policies, both through traditional viatical settlements and life settlements – typically referred to as selling a life insurance policy – and receiving an advance with a life insurance loan through Fifth Season’s FLAG (Funds for Living and Giving) Program, which is an alternative to viaticals in which the patient doesn’t sell their life insurance policy.
+Fifth Season Financial has assembled a guide to leveraging life insurance policies, both through traditional viatical settlements and life settlements – typically referred to as selling a life insurance policy – and receiving an advance with a life insurance loan through Fifth Season’s Funds for Living Program, which is an alternative to viaticals in which the patient doesn’t sell their life insurance policy.

 Life settlements involve the outright sale of a life insurance policy from the insured to a third-party investor for a one-time, lump sum payment.
 A viatical settlement is a type of life settlement that has a more specific qualifier.
 Only policyholders who are terminally or seriously ill qualify for viatical settlements, while senior life settlements are available to a larger category of consumers (usually older) who wish to sell their policies.
 Common reasons people opt into a senior life settlement include no longer needing or wanting a life insurance policy, paying for retirement, a desire to purchase a different kind of life insurance policy, or an inability to afford premium payments.
 Reasons for a viatical settlement may include paying for medical expenses, compensating for reduced working abilities, or generally improving quality of life during or after treatment.